-When you request a Bank of America credit limit increase, Bank of America may ask to do a hard pull of your credit.
-This may cause your score to drop a bit in the short term.
-But if you get a higher limit, that can help your score long-term.
-Anyway, depending on what Bank of America’s computer system decides, they may just do a harmless soft pull of your credit instead.
+When you request a Bank of America credit limit increase, Bank of America will do a soft pull of your credit.
+If you get a higher limit, that can help your score long-term.

 Bank of America may offer you a credit limit increase without you asking.
 They’ll periodically review your account to see if you are eligible.
 A credit line increase from this type of review always uses a soft pull.

 Here’s how to get a Bank of America credit limit increase:

 Look to see if there is a button for increasing your credit limit.
 It will only appear if your account is eligible.